towersvault/shinpokered/README.md

 #New features & adjustments since last version:
 -----------
-- Pokemon can now learn more than 1 more per level

 - Good rod has an expanded 'mon list and level range
 - Increased the level range of the super rod
-- Old rod now randomly acts as a Good rood 50% of the time
+- Old rod now randomly acts as a Good rod 50% of the time
 - Old rod is a sellable non-key item with the value of a nugget
 - The Route 12 Fishing Guru is now visitable upon first reaching Lavender Town
 - Swapped location of Good and Super Rod